-Prerequisites: At least 15 points of required coursework.
-MS/CRM students only.
+Prerequisites: At least 15 points of required coursework, and the instructor's permission.
+Attention: This course is for MS/CRM students only.

-Students produce a Master's essay in the form of aresearch article of publishable quality, supervised by faculty members from Biostatistics and from the student's own clinical field.
+Students produce a Master's essay in the form of a research article of publishable quality, supervised by faculty members from Biostatistics and from the student's own clinical field.